How to tell if asparagus is bad

 Conclusion

-Knowing how to properly store asparagus will allow it to last you anywhere from 5-7 days in the refrigerator and then you will want to use it up or freeze it in order for it not to go to waste.
+Knowing how to properly store asparagus will allow it to last you anywhere from 5-7 days in the refrigerator and then you will want to use it up or freeze it for it not to go to waste.

 Online Cooking for Beginners Course